CyVerse-learning-materials/discovery_environment_guide/step2.rst

    Data Store.

   ..
 Tip::
-    The top directory in the data window is your username and is your your personal folder on the Data Store.
+    The first directory in the data window is your username and is your your personal folder on the Data Store.

     |data_window|

     The other directories include:

-    - *Community Data*: Publically available data hosted on CyVerse
+    - *Community Data*: publically available data hosted on CyVerse
-    - *Shared with me*: Data shared with you by CyVerse or individual CyVerse users
+    - *Shared with me*: data shared with you by CyVerse or individual users
-    - *Trash*: Data deleted in the Discovery Environment goes here
+    - *Trash*: data deleted in the Discovery Environment goes here
-    - *Favorites*: Folder your have marked as favorite will be shown here
+    - *Favorites*: folder(s) your have marked as favorite will be shown here

 **Preview a File and View Metadata:**